 Food Industry COVID-19 Resource Center

-FoodLogiQ is closely monitoring the coronavirus disease (COVID-19) outbreak and is working to support the food industry in adapting to protect and feed consumers.
+FoodLogiQ is closely monitoring the coronavirus (COVID-19) outbreak and is working to support the food industry in adapting to protect and feed consumers.

-FoodLogiQ’s COVID-19 Resource Center is dedicated to industry-specific resources for food organizations looking to mitigate the impacts and risks of this international health emergency.
+FoodLogiQ’s COVID-19 Resource Center offers industry-specific resources for food organizations looking to mitigate the impacts and risks of this international health emergency.
 Our team will continue to deliver materials to aid businesses facing dramatic shifts in safety practices and the market, as well as any supply chain disruption.
 FoodLogiQ will continue to share pertinent information for supply chain stakeholders to help navigate evolving guidelines related to COVID-19.

 This page was last updated on 7/10/20.